izzyreal/vmpc-docs/controls.rst

    The "Configure computer keyboard" button

+Hover over the button to show an overlay with all current keyboard mappings.
+Every keyboard-controllable component of VMPC2000XL's UI will temporarily show a glowing square with a description of the key that is mapped to it.

 MIDI
 ----
 Read more about MIDI control in the :ref:`MIDI control mode <midi_control_mode>` and :ref:`MIDI control <midi_control>` sections.